Constantly Moving Targets and Dial Indicators

 Here are a few things to know about making reeds...

-Learning to make reeds is a big endeavor to undertake and has always been extremely difficult and time consuming to learn how to do well.
-The main reason is because there are several 'moving targets' that we have to hit all at once to make a great reed.
-Also, the process of learning how to make reeds and to hit these 'moving targets' is largely a guess and check process.
+Learning to make reeds is a big endeavor to undertake and has always been extremely difficult and time consuming to learn.
+One reason is because there are several 'moving targets' that we have to hit all at once to make a great reed.
+Additionally, the process of learning how to make reeds and adjusting to these 'moving targets' is largely a guess and check process.

 What you can do...